yaal-coop/scim2-cli/doc/tutorial.rst

 Basic parameters
 ----------------

-In order to connect to a SCIM server you will need to pass the :option:`scim --url` parameter.
+In order to connect to a SCIM server you will need to pass the :option:`--url <scim --url>` parameter.
-You can also pass additional headers, such as authentication ones, with :option:`scim --url`.
+You can also pass additional headers, such as authentication ones, with :option:`--header <scim --header>`.

 .. code-block:: shell